nvenk/nvenk.github.io/src/html/project-content/central-cinema.md

 Some wins for us were:

 1. The usability test using the prototype showed a much higher success rate when performing top tasks, as compared to the existing website.
-2. The improved information architecture caused a lot less confusing and frustration when performing the top tasks.
+2. The improved information architecture caused a lot less confusion and frustration when performing the top tasks.

 ## Iteration

-A lot of usability testing and team meetings later, I had enough data to create a high fidelity prototype.
-I found Atomic a bit limiting when I created the mid-fidelity prototype, so I decided to move to __Framer Studio__ so I could explore better interactions and a bit of motion design.
+A lot of usability tests and team meetings later, I had enough data to create a high fidelity prototype.
+I found Atomic.io a bit limiting when I created the first prototype, so I decided to move to __Framer Studio__ so I could explore better interactions and a bit of motion design.

 I also took this opportunity to create a visual language for the website to try and reflect what central cinema represented.
 I redesigned the logo and overall color scheme to be more in line with the feeling of nostalgia that Central Cinema instills.